openspending/openspending/doc/model/design.rst

 errors will never be loaded and yield an error.
 The same is true of attributes with empty values for which no ``default_value`` has been set (such as ``time`` in the example above).

+An important property is the ``key`` flag.
+This will include each flagged dimension on the creation of a unique key for each entry.
+At least one dimension must be flagged in this way, but the data contained must be sufficient to uniquely identify the record with the dataset - otherwise successive records with the same key set will overwrite previous ones.
+The mechanism is explained in more detail in :ref:`physical-model`.

 The ``datatype`` property of the attribute dimension is used to convert the found values into another format as needed.
 Valid types include: ``string``,